ModelEarth/panels/issues/README.md

 3. Pulling related user data is not working.

-Microsoft Sharepoint can be a major inhibitor in implementing improvements to workflow.
+Microsoft Sharepoint can be an inhibitor to improvements to workflow.
-Documentation of ongoing Sharepoint issues:
+Documentation of current Sharepoint issues:

 ## iFrame embed issue